mKiloLA/certificate-maker/README.md

 2. Go into the `dist` folder that pyinstaller created and move the `CertificateMaker.app` file to your Applications folder.

 The app is now ready to be used.
 Note that the app is relatively slow to launch.
 It may seem that it crashes immediately, but it is just loading.

-## Usage

-Application for taking in a csv and making an attendence certificate.